smart-data-models/data-models/README.md

 This GitHub organization structure contains **JSON Schemas and documentation** on harmonized Data Models for different Smart Domains, **starting with Smart Cities**.
 The following repositories are available:

-* dataModels repository which is an umbrella repository that contains all the Data Models from different verticals (e.g., Parking, Street lighting, etc.). *T his Repository does not admit Pull Requests. *
+* dataModels repository which is an umbrella repository that contains all the Data Models from different verticals (e.g., Parking, Street lighting, etc.). *This Repository does not admit Pull Requests.*

 * For each Vertical there is a Repository containing the Data Models related to that vertical. *These repositories do admit pull requests*.